 This occurs because discursive rationality is exposed to the dangers of the unprecedented "force of destruction" (even though it also gains opportunities that it has never been given before) in the megamedia space.
 The list of threats related to the development of communication realized in the media space is widely known, and it appears to be undoubtedly sinister.
 Nonetheless, the importance of these threats is not always recognized.
 Yet, it is not always apparent how serious the emerging consequences will be.
 And in certain cases, these consequences seem to be immensely dramatic, which can be somewhat forecasted today.
-Communicative aggression is undoubtedly one of the most serious threats faced by communication in the media space (namely that which, due to its new, specific characteristics, is legitimately referred to as megamedia communication (Sierocka, 2021)).
+Communication in the media space (namely that which, due to its new, specific characteristics, is legitimately referred to as megamedia communication (Sierocka, 2021)).
 And it is a phenomenon that, as I have already announced, strongly encourages, and even forces, the undertaking of efforts to develop the new paideia project, based on the principle of co-responsibility and the overriding goal of shaping towards discursive rationality.